omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 3.2 Adding logging

 We also modify the C++ code.
-We add log statements to *Txc*1 so that it prints what it is doing. @opp provides a sophisticated logging facility with log levels, log channels, filtering, etc. that are useful for large and complex models, but in this model we'll use its simplest form
+We add log statements to *Txc*1 so that it prints what it is doing.
+OMNeT++ provides a sophisticated logging facility with log levels, log channels, filtering, etc. that are useful for large and complex models, but in this model we'll use its simplest form
 \c EV: